New 2022 Volkswagen ID.5 and ID.5 GTX: prices, spec and details

 Upgrade to the Pro Performance powertrain and you still get a single rear-mounted motor, but power jumps to 201bhp.
 Torque remains the same at 310Nm, although the 0-62mph time is reduced to 8.4 seconds.
 Top speed for models fitted with either powertrain is the same: 99mph.

-Upgrading to Max trim adds 20-inch alloy wheels, sports seats, an energy-efficient heat pump and the ‘Sports Package Plus’ – which includes Dynamic Chassis Control with driving profile selection and progressive steering.
+Upgrading to Max adds 20-inch alloy wheels, sports seats, the heat pump and the ‘Sports Package Plus’ – which includes Dynamic Chassis Control with driving profile selection and progressive steering.
 This specification adds £3,500 to the ID.5’s price tag.
 Full pricing for the VW ID.5 range is as follows:

 Model | On-the-road price |